-The King Street program will welcome 11 seniors and an on-site manager, also a low-income senior.
-Tenants will have support from a program coordinator to access help with transportation, health care, job search or other needs.
+The King Street program opened its doors to the first residents just before Christmas and eventually will accommodate 12 seniors aged 62 or older, one of whom will serve as on-site manager.
+Tenants also will have support from a Homeward Bound program coordinator to access help with transportation, health care, job search or other needs.

 Plans for King Street Senior Housing received unanimous approval in February 2018 from the Larkspur Planning Commission.
 Other funding partners include the County of Marin, Marin Community Foundation, Tamalpais Pacific, the HOME federal housing grant program and the Peter E. Haas, Jr., Family Fund.

 For more information about King Street Senior Housing, please contact Deputy Director Paul Fordham by email or call 415-382-3363 x211.